 If you have dozens of IMAP accounts (no, this is not an exaggeration) then you might not want to recreate those all at once in Mail Archiver.

 Of course, you can mix and match archiving from different email clients and IMAP accounts at the same time.
 You could archive what is in the email client and then continue to archive with IMAP.

 That's it for today.
 Tomorrow we will have a look at the Setup and select some email clients, create an IMAP account and select mailboxes.

 We had a look at the difference between archive and backup.
 Then we had an overview over the different formats in Mail Archiver.
 This was followed by the benefits and drawbacks of archiving from email clients or IMAP accounts.
 Today we finally will select some mailboxes for archiving.

 Mail Archiver allows you to archive from all email clients at the same time as well as all IMAP accounts that are in Mail Archiver.
 Remember that you need at least one plan to be able to add an email client or an IMAP account.

-If you want to archive an IMAP account go to the Account area in the Setup.
+If you want to archive an IMAP account go to the Accounts area in the Setup.
 Click on the plus sign to add a new account.
-Select a template (like iCloud or Gmail).
-Then enter user name, server name and password.
+You can select a preset if you use iCloud or Gmail.
+Then enter your email address and password.
+After clicking next you can check user name, server name, password and authentication.

 The FAQ has multiple articles on how to find this information for your account.
 Keep the Authentication method Password.
-For Gmail you will need to use Gmail authentication.
 For both Gmail and iCloud you will have to use an application specific password.
 Again, there is information in the FAQ on how to set those up.
 Click on the Check button to see if everything works.
 Go back to the plans.